Arctic Research

 Arctic Research Impact Report

-Overview of results and effects from the four Nordic Centres of Excellence in Arctic research.
+Overview of results and effects from four Nordic Centres of Excellence in Arctic research.

 The report contains data on publications, policy influence, dissemination activities and other impact indicators.